Gun sellers confident Black Friday will be a break from the Trump slump

 Related: Vista Outdoor's gun and ammo sales tank under Trump

-Gun dealers have mostly sold off their excess inventory.
+Many gun dealers have sold off their excess inventory.
 That may be why Black Friday sales at gun stores are less pervasive than they might otherwise be.

 "I don't think that we're going to see the numbers that we saw in November last year but I still think they're going to be strong," Deets said.
 "We're not going to have these blowout deals where we're giving away firearms.
 We don't feel like we need to."